nodexo/object-fx/README.md

 Expands an object.

 #### Options

+**CustomDelimiter**
-- KeySeparator: String,  defaults to '.'
+{String}, defaults to '.'
+You can use any character (chain), but avoid those that are already used within keys.

+**ExplicitArrays**
-- AutocreateArrays: Boolean, defaults to true
+{Boolean}, defaults to false
+If set to `true` bracket notation, e.g. arr[0], is expanded into arrays, otherwise ignored.

+**AutocreateArrays**
-- ExplicitArrays: Boolean, defaults to false
+{Boolean}, defaults to true
+Per default keys consisting of whole numbers will be expanded to array indices.
+Set this option to `false` to create keys instead.

 Example: